Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 If you need help deciding where to ski I have a “Top Ski Resorts in the USA“ post.

-If you have any question when planning your trip come join me in my private Facebook Group.
+If you have any questions when planning your trip come join me in my private Facebook Group.

 This group is a place where you can ask any question about your upcoming trip and help others plan their trips.
 It is also a place where I put travel deals.